BTE FAQ

 A: That’s not a question, and far from polite.
 Where’s your legal proof?
 Bill Siddons’s 1971 press release and subsequent 53-year-old controlled narrative?
 Two private investigators, a forensic analyst, and a judge each told Jeff Finn the “evidence” of Morrison’s “death,” such as it is, would never hold up in a court of law.

-Q: Jim Morrison works at a KFC on a desert island with Amelia Earhart, Elvis, Marilyn Monroe, JFK, James Dean, Brian Jones, Jimi Hendrix, Janis Joplin, and Tupac.
+Q: Jim Morrison works at a KFC in Michigan with Amelia Earhart, Elvis, Marilyn Monroe, JFK, James Dean, Kurt Cobain, and Tupac.
+Or the across-the-pond equivalent: “I saw Morrison down the chips shop [sic] with Paul McCartney, Brian Jones, Marc Bolan, Sid Vicious, Ian Curtis, and Richey Edwards.”

-A: That’s not a question.
-And that joke is so old, it’s not even remotely funny to today’s TikTok teens.
-Time to grow and evolve, just as Jim did when he said, “27 is too old to be a rock star.”
+A: Those are not questions.
+And those joke are so old, they’re not even remotely funny to today’s TikTok teens.
+Time to grow and evolve, dear reader.

 Q: If he’s really still alive, Jim Morrison would be a Trump/Musk supporter.

-A: Again, that’s not a question, but FYI: Morrison despised Nixon and Reagan, and Mr. X abhors Trump and Musk.
+A: Again, that’s not a question, but yet another projection.
+FYI: Morrison despised Nixon and Reagan, and Mr. X abhors Trump and Musk.
 Get to know your hollow idols.

 Q: Leave Frank X alone.
 He’s an old man.

 A: Still not a question.
-FYI: Mr. Frank X is a compassionate, brilliant, and humorous scamp, as was Jim, and he chose to be interviewed on-camera by Jeff Finn in Before the End.
+FYI: Mr. Frank X is a compassionate, brilliant, and humorous scamp, as was Jim Morrison, and X chose to be interviewed on-camera by Jeff Finn in Before the End.
+And that was after he encouraged Finn to find him via social media.
 Finn and X have since formed a genuine friendship.
 No one twisted X’s arm, and he’s gotten a huge kick out of the endless mystery behind it all, which is doubly-ironic.

 Q: You fucking suck.
 I hope you die.

-Q: What’s the ultimate purpose of Before the End: Searching for Jim Morrison?
+Q: What is the ultimate purpose of Before the End: Searching for Jim Morrison?

-A: Essentially, to bring a fresh and deeper understanding to James Douglas Morrison, the person, as opposed to Jim Morrison, the persona.
-Or, more succinctly, as Jim himself sang: “LearnToForget”
+A: Essentially, to bring, via empathy, a fresh and deeper understanding to James Douglas Morrison, the person, in contrast with Jim Morrison, the persona.
+And that includes all aspects of Jim’s life, from birth to alleged death.

 #FloodTheChip *